 Interested in Hypnobirthing?

 I am trained in Confident Childbirth Hypnobirthing which helps you learn techniques to have the most calm, confident and relaxed birth experience possible for you.

 It’s never too late to start so please speak to me if you want to find out more.
-I offer a discounted rate if reflexology and hypnobirthing treatments are undertaken together.
+Even one session is time well spent.